 A few FGD respondents (community leaders) and key informant respondents indicated that perpetrators were jailed or fined in accordance with the anti-trafficking laws, however no specific examples of this occurring were provided by respondents in any group.

 "R5: It is not like before when child trafficking issues were compromised.
-Anyone suspected of these acts of trafficking children in this community is now dealt with by the law and the chiefdom authorities are not allowing any compromise when perpetrators are caught and brought before them."
+Anyone caught and brought before them."